AnimeManna/vector-movement/README.md

 Hello!
 I am **AnimeManna**.
 It's nice to see you on my page!

-This is a small C++ project that uses **Raylib** to render and animate objects.
+This is a small C++ project that uses native C++ for calculate position and operations with vectors and using **Raylib** to render, handle click event and animate objects.
 It demonstrates how a ball moves toward a point clicked by the user.

 ---